Atharvaveda: Mandukya Upanishad

 The Mandukya Upanishad is the shortest of all the Upanishads, found in the Atharvaveda text.
-The text discusses the syllable Om, presents the theory of four states of consciousness, asserts the existence and nature of Atman (Soul, Self).
+The text discusses the syllable Om, presents the theory of four states of consciousness, and asserts the existence and nature of the Atman (Soul, Self).

-The Mandukya Upanishad is notable for inspiring Gaudapada's Karika, a classic for the Vedanta school of Hinduism.
-Mandukya Upanishad is among the oft cited texts on chronology and philosophical relationship between Hinduism and Buddhism.
+The Mandukya Upanishad is notable for inspiring Gaudapada's Karika, a classic of the Vedanta school of Hinduism.
+The Mandukya Upanishad is among the oft-cited texts on chronology and the philosophical relationship between Hinduism and Buddhism.

 Prashna Upanishad

 The Prashna Upanishad is from the Paippalada school of Atharvavedins.

-The text contains six Prashna (questions), and each is a chapter with a discussion of answers.Eduard Roer, Prashna Upanishad Bibliotheca Indica, Vol. XV, No. 41 and 50, Asiatic Society of Bengal, pages 119-141 The first three questions are profound metaphysical questions but, states Eduard Roer, do not contain any defined, philosophical answers, are mostly embellished mythology and symbolism.
-The fourth section, in contrast, contains substantial philosophy.
-The last two sections discuss the symbol Om and Moksha concept.
+The text contains six Prashna (questions), and each forms a chapter with a discussion of its answers.
+The first three questions are profound metaphysical questions but, states Eduard Roer, they do not contain any defined philosophical answers; they are mostly embellished mythology and symbolism.
+The fourth section, in contrast, contains some substantial philosophy.
+The last two sections discuss the symbol Om and the concept of Moksha.

-The Prashna Upanishad is notable for its structure and sociological insights into the education process in ancient India.
+The Prashna Upanishad is notable for its structure and its sociological insights into the education process in ancient India.